 - 1. Go to the Hive service.

 - 2. Click the Configuration tab.

-- 3. Click the Proxy category.
+- 3. Select Scope > Hive (Service-Wide).

+- 4. Select Category > Proxy.

-- 4. In the Hive Metastore Access Control and Proxy User Groups Override property, specify a list of groups whose users are allowed to access the Hive Metastore.
-If you do not specify "" (wildcard), you will be warned if the groups do not include hive and impala (if the Impala service is configured) in the list of groups.
+- 5. In the Hive Metastore Access Control and Proxy User Groups Override property, specify a list of groups whose users are allowed to access the Hive Metastore.
+If you do not specify "\" (wildcard), you will be warned if the groups do not include hive and impala (if the Impala service is configured) in the list of groups.

-- 5. Click Save Changes.
+- 6. Click Save Changes.

-- 6. Restart the Hive service.
+- 7. Restart the Hive service.